 The following provides a brief overview of the architectural design and construction process, in phases, for new custom homes.
 The process is similar for major remodelings and interiors projects:

-The first step is for the architect to gather and analyze all of the information necessary to create your custom home.
+The first step is for our architects to gather and analyze all of the information necessary to design your custom home.
 During this time we formulate a detailed 'program' which defines your needs and objectives: function, size and relationship between spaces, character and image, and a host of other considerations that affect how you will live in your new home.
 We analyze your site and determine the best placement of the house on the site and the spaces within to capture views and sunlight.
 We also research and study the local building codes and zoning ordinances.
 Finally, we work with you to establish the construction scope, budget, and schedule.

 Construction Documentation is the phase where the custom home design is translated into the technical language of the contractor.
 Working Drawings (sometimes referred to as building plans, floor plans or house blueprints) and specifications are prepared which define in detail all of the materials that are to be incorporated into the house, where they are to be located and how they are to be installed.
-Although this phase is primarily intended for working out the technical aspects of the project, some designing also takes place.
-In addition, light fixtures, plumbing fixtures, and interior finish materials (tile, carpet, paint colors, etc.) are selected.
+Although this phase is primarily intended for working out the technical aspects of the project, some design work also takes place.
+In addition, light fixtures, plumbing fixtures, and interior design finish materials (tile, carpet, paint colors, etc.) are selected.

-During the Bidding and Negotiation phase our architects assist you in obtaining competitive bids or negotiated proposals from a selected list of home builders.
+During the Bidding and Negotiation phase we assist you in obtaining competitive bids or negotiated proposals from a selected list of home builders.
 We distribute the house plans and building specifications, answer contractor questions, interpret the documents, and prepare addenda (revisions to the original home plans or specifications).
 Once the bids are received, we analyze the results and prepare the contract between you and the selected contractor.
 After selecting the contractor / subcontactors, the construction drawings and specifications are submitted to the local building department for review.
 Once the building permit is obtained, construction may begin.

 The final phase of the process is the home's construction.
-In this phase we review the progress of the work and facilitate any architectural changes that may be required.
+In this phase we review the progress of the work and facilitate any changes that may be required.
 Our architects answer questions, review submittals and shop drawings (manufacturers’ and subcontractors' drawings of specific elements to be incorporated within the house), and review certificates of payment (pay requests) that are submitted by the contractor.
-Final selections of finishes and fixtures are made at this time.
+Final selections of finishes and fixtures are made here.
 Upon completion of this phase we thoroughly inspect your home to ensure that it is complete and ready for your use.